shantanu-gonade/shantanu-gonade/README.md

 ## 👨‍💻 About Me

-Software Development Engineer with 3+ years of experience specializing in Android application development.
+Software Development Engineer with 3+ years of experience specializing in Mobile DevOps and CI/CD automation for Android and iOS platforms.
 Currently pursuing a Master's in Software Engineering Professional at the University of Maryland, College Park.
-I'm passionate about building scalable, high-performance mobile solutions and web applications.
+I'm passionate about building scalable deployment pipelines, automating mobile release processes, and bridging the gap between development and operations for high-performance mobile applications.

 - 🔭 I'm currently pursuing my **Master's in Software Engineering**
 - 🌱 I'm expanding my knowledge in **Cloud Architecture and Distributed Systems**